TiagoOlivoto/paper_coefvar/README.md

 # About
-In this website are available the data generated and/or analyzed as well as the codes used in the paper "Measuring plant disease severity using R: introducing and evaluating the pliman package".
+In this website are available the data generated and/or analyzed as well as the codes used in the paper "Bayesian and Frequentist meta-analysis reveals the distribution of coefficient of variation over a half-century of wheat experiments published in Brazil".
 The page is available at https://tiagoolivoto.github.io/paper_tpp/

 # How to reproduce?